PaulUithol/Backbone-relational/README.md

 Value: a string (which can be resolved to an object type on the global scope), or a reference to a `Backbone.Collection` type.

 Determine the type of collections used for a `HasMany` relation.
-Defining a `url(models<Backbone.Model[]>)` function on this Collection that's able to build a url for either the whole collection, or a set of models enables `fetchRelated` to fetch all missing models in one request, instead of firing a separate request for each.
-See [Backbone-tastypie](https://github.com/PaulUithol/backbone-tastypie/blob/master/backbone-tastypie.js#L74) for an example.
+If you define a `url(models<Backbone.Model[]>)` function on the specified collection, this enables `fetchRelated` to fetch all missing models in one request, instead of firing a separate request for each.
+See [Backbone-tastypie](https://github.com/PaulUithol/backbone-tastypie/blob/master/backbone_tastypie/static/js/backbone-tastypie.js#L92) for an example of a `url` function that can build a url for the collection (or a subset of models).

 ### collectionKey

 Value: a string or a boolean

 By default, the relation's `key` attribute will be used to create a reference to the RelationalModel instance from the generated collection.
 If you set `collectionKey` to a string, it will use that string as the reference to the RelationalModel, rather than the relation's `key` attribute.
 If you don't want this behavior at all, just set `collectionKey` to false (or any falsy value) and this reference will not be created.

 ### includeInJSON

 Value: a boolean, or a string referencing one of the model's attributes.
 Default: `true`.

 Determines how a relation will be serialized following a call to the `toJSON` method.
 A value of `true` serializes the full set of attributes on the related model(s), in which case the relations of this object are serialized as well.
 Set to `false` to exclude the relation completely.
 You can also choose to include a single attribute from the related model by using a string.
 For example, `'name'`, or `Backbone.Model.prototype.idAttribute` to include ids.

 ### createModels